Close Menu

 • (2) the location, duration, frequency, and intensity of pain or other symptoms;

-• (4) the type, dosage, effectiveness, and side effects of any medication an individual takes or has taken to alleviate pain or other symptoms;
+• (4) the type, dosage, effectiveness, and side effects of any medication that you take to control pain or other symptoms;

-• (5) treatment, other than medication, an individual receives or has received for relief of pain or other symptoms;
+• (5) treatment, other than medication, that you receive for relief of pain or other symptoms;

-• (6) any measure other than treatment an individual uses to relieve pain or other symptoms (e.g., lying flat on his or her back, standing for 15 to 20 minutes every hour, or sleeping on a board); and
+• (6) any measure other than treatment that you use to relieve pain or other symptoms (e.g., lying flat on your back, standing for 15 to 20 minutes every hour, or sleeping on a board); and

-• (7) any other factors concerning functional limitations and restrictions due to pain or other symptoms.
+• (7) any other factors concerning functional restrictions due to pain or other symptoms.

 THE ALJ CAN NO LONGER ASSESS YOUR CREDIBILITY